xuanwang91/xuanwang91.github.io/_pages/lab.md

     </div>
 </div>

+## Bachelors

+- Zhenyu Bi (2021 --> CMU for Master study)
+- Joey Hou (2021 --> UPenn for Master study)
+- Yang Li (2021)
+- George Pu (2021 --> UCLA for Master study)

 <br/>

 Acknowledgement
 ======
-Our work is supported in part by National Science Foundation CA-2040727.
+Our work is sponsored in part by National Science Foundation Convergence Accelerator under award OIA-2040727 as well as generous gifts from Google, Adobe, and Teradata.
 Any opinions, findings, and conclusions or recommendations expressed herein are those of the authors and should not be interpreted as necessarily representing the views, either expressed or implied, of the U.S. Government.
-The U.S. Government is authorized to reproduce and distribute reprints for government purposes notwithstanding any copyright annotation hereon.
+The U.S. Government is authorized to reproduce and distribute reprints for government purposes not withstanding any copyright annotation hereon.

 <div>Icons made by <a href="https://www.flaticon.com/authors/vitaly-gorbachev" title="Vitaly Gorbachev">Vitaly Gorbachev</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a></div>